pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 <img src="https://pandera.readthedocs.io/en/latest/_images/pandera-logo.svg"
 width="250px">

-Let's say you're analyzing data for some insights in the context of a mission-critical project, where it’s vital to ensure the quality of the datasets that you're looking at.
+To illustrate `pandera`'s capabilities using a small toy example.
+Suppose you're analyzing data for some insights in the context of a mission-critical project, where it’s vital to ensure the quality of the datasets that you're looking at.

-## Use Cases

-To illustrate `pandera`'s capabilities using a small toy example, suppose you had the following dataset:
+Each row in the dataset is uniquely identified by a `person_id`, and each column describes that person's `height_in_cm`s and `age_category`.

 ```python
 import pandas as pd